 Glancing up and watching him from time to time, I thought it really didn’t look that interesting.
 When I asked Bob about the games, he gave some pretty good analysis of what made a good game and how the ones he played did or didn’t meet those criteria.

 Based on the fact that not everyone can even agree that they want to have sex, much less which video game is entertaining, I am a little skeptical of the arguments that EVERYONE is going to be drooling over virtual reality.

-As for us, we are working on implementing augmented reality with Google cardboard into our games and beta testing in schools next year.
+As for us, we are working on implementing augmented reality into our games and beta testing in schools next year.
 (Hit me up if you are interested in being a beta tester.
 I’m at CUE in Palm Springs this week and at NCTM next month.
 I’m not hard to find.
 Maria will be at CABE in San Francisco also).

 Maybe I am completely wrong to take this tactic and virtual reality will end up being more popular than sex with men – but I doubt it.

 If you do want to try out augmented reality, though,